Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-26-getting-started-with-ansible.md

 ### Running the Role

 Before running the role, we need to tell Ansible where our roles are located.
 In my Vagrant server, they are located within `/vagrant/ansible/roles`.
-We can add add this file path to the `/etc/ansible/ansible.cfg` file:
+We can add this file path to the `/etc/ansible/ansible.cfg` file:

 ```config
 roles_path    = /vagrant/ansible/roles